 There’s no more debating if climate change is a reality.
 Scientists agree: the world is getting warmer and human activity is largely responsible.
 Today, our planet is hotter than it has been in 2,000 years, and on track to grower hotter than it’s been in two million years.

 © Greenpeace / Daniel Beltrá

-Climate-denying corporations and politicians want you to believe climate change is a mystery, but science can actually tell us a lot about the causes and effects of our warming world.
+Donald Trump and his climate-denying administration want you to believe climate change is a mystery (or an outright hoax), but that’s just not true.
+In fact, science can tell us a lot about the causes and effects of our warming world.

 What We Know

 Years of scientific investigation have given us a clear understanding of what’s causing climate change and how humans are contributing.
 It works like this:

 - Certain gases in the atmosphere — like carbon dioxide — create what’s called the greenhouse effect, trapping in heat and regulating the Earth’s temperature.